Gluten Free Pane Bianco

 Remove the garlic, chop it then mash with a mortar and pestle.
 You can also use a fork or the back of a spoon.
 The oil left in the pan is delicious, be sure to reserve it for cooking!

 Combine the garlic mash with the softened butter and remaining ingredients.
-I am partial to McCormick’s Perfect Pinch Roasted Garlic and Bell Pepper blend.
+I used McCormick’s Roasted Garlic and Bell Pepper blend.
 I also add a little crushed fennel seed and oregano.
+Sea salt, the last ingredient should be added to your taste, or omit for low sodium diets.

 Mix well to incorporate and let stand for several hours at room temperature, then place in a bowl or jar and refrigerate (or freeze) until ready to use.
 You will want it to soften up before serving, so take it out 2 hours ahead.